FlowCrypt/flowcrypt-ios/code-design.md

 ## Task Handling

-- There should generally be only one "grand" try/catch inside each Task
+- There should generally be only one "grand" try/catch inside each `Task`.
-- There should be generally a single Task right in each handler.
+- There should be generally a single `Task` right in each handler.
 And then all errors downstream should mostly be re-thrown.